Deewens/Java-minigames/README.md

 * https://en.wikipedia.org/wiki/Tic-tac-toe
 * https://en.wikipedia.org/wiki/Nim

+The software has been written using the Java Remote Method Invocation (RMI) for the online client/server system and JavaFX for the GUI.

 ## Tic Tac Toe:

 A simple Tic Tac Toe online game working with Java RMI.
 You can play with your friends remotely.